carpentries-incubator/data-science-ai-senior-researchers/_episodes/02-data-science-and-ai.md

 teaching: 30
 exercises: 3
 outline:
-- "Overview of Data Science (process & life cycle)"
+- "Overview of Data Science process & life cycle"
-- "Introduction to AI and ML (types & techniques)"
+- "Introduction to AI and ML types & techniques"
 - "Supervised, unsupervised, semi-supervised, reinforcement learning"
-- "Deep Learning"
+- "Deep Learning and LLM"
-- "LLM"
 questions:
-- "What is Data Science?"
-- "What is Artificial Intelligence?"
+- "What is Data Science and Artificial Intelligence?"
-- "What is Machine Learning?"
-- "What types of Machine Learning exist and how can they be applied in biomedical research?"
+- "What is Machine Learning and how do they apply in biomedical research?"
-- "What biomedical applications exist for Deep Learning?"
-- "What biomedical applications exist for Large Language Models?"
+- "What are some relevant examples of Deep Learning and Large Language Models?"
 objectives:
 - "Gaining an overview and general understanding of Data Science, AI, and ML in the biomedical context"
 - "Being able to differentiate the different types of ML in a biomedical context with examples for Deep Learning and Large Language Models"